 Check out our YouTube Channel!

-The Requirements: 1 short essay of 250 words; 2 short essays of 200 words
+The Requirements: 3 short essays of 300 words

 This prompt sounds simple enough: describe what you want to study and why you like it so much so that you’re willing to dedicate four years of your life to it (at the very least).
 While you might be tempted to get technical or poetic in your response, your reader will expect you to connect your intended major with some prior experience and/or passion.
 In other words, tell a story.
 Lucky for you, we would have advised you to start with an anecdote anyway.
 The most personal, memorable essays spring from concrete descriptions of your lived experience.
 What excites you and why?
 When was the last time you got drawn down a Reddit rabbit hole – and what was the topic?
 While you don’t need to drill to the origin of your interest in a given topic, try to zero in on some formative experience: the best TED Talk you ever watched, the first time you spoke to your new friend in ASL, that one time when you shadowed an EMT and saw what it’s like to help people in need!
 Your story should showcase your unique connection to your chosen course of study.
 And don’t forget: CMU asks what passion OR inspiration led you to choose this area of study.
 You can also talk about a particularly powerful book you read or a life-changing experience that set you on this path.
 Just make sure to use details to bring your story to life.